 We urge you to read this handbook completely in order to understand the overall benefits of PERF membership.
 You may make photocopies of all information provided.
 The best way to find the most current information is to use this Web site.

 You are encouraged to register for PERF Online.
 Using PERF Online, you can update your address, select or change your beneficiary information and change your investment allocations.
 On the INPRS Web site, you can access PERF Online via the “Member Login” button in the left navigation bar or via the PERF Member Login link in the “Online Services” box in the upper right hand corner.
 Once you have registered, a PASSCODE will be mailed to you or a customer service representative can e-mail it to you.
-With your User ID created during registration and the Passcode, you can log in to your account.
+You can log in to your account with your User ID and passcode created during registration.

 |The laws and regulations governing the Indiana Public Employees’ Retirement Fund may be found in Titles 5-10.2, 5-10.3, and 5-10.5 of the Indiana Code and Title 35 of the Indiana Administrative Code.|